Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence

 \subsection{Cold Start Initialization}

-We initialize our framework from Qwen2.5-VL-7B~\citep{qwen2.5vl}, and further fine-tune it on the constructed STGR-CoT-30k corpus.
-This stage yields checkpoints that equip the model with basic capabilities in spatio-temporal grounding and structured reasoning output.
-Such a cold-start stage is essential, as found in the experiment.
-It reduces reward sparsity, stabilizes optimization, and allows subsequent reinforcement learning to focus on fine-grained temporal and spatial alignment instead of relearning basic reasoning skills.
+We initialize our model from Qwen2.5-VL-7B~\citep{qwen2.5vl}, and fine-tune it on the constructed STGR-CoT-30k corpus.
+This cold-start stage equips the model with basic spatio-temporal grounding and structured reasoning capabilities, reducing reward sparsity and stabilizing subsequent reinforcement learning.